Xi Jinping estimates China's 2022 GDP grew at least 4.4%. But Covid misery looms - Local News 8

 Economists had generally expected growth to slump to a rate between 2.7% and 3.3% for 2022.
 The government had maintained a much higher annual growth target of around 5.5%.

 “China’s economy is resilient and has good potential and vitality.
-Its long-term fundamentals remain unchanged,” Xi said in his speech.
+Its long-term fundamentals remain unchanged,” Xi said.
 “As long as we are confident and seek progress steadily, we will be able to achieve our goals.”

+In his remarks, Xi made a rare admission of the “tough challenges” experienced by many during three years of pandemic controls.
+Many online commentators noted that his tone appeared softer and less self congratulatory than his New Year’s addresses over the past two years.

+In 2020, Xi devoted much time to praising China’s economic achievements, highlighting that it was the first major global economy to achieve positive growth.
+Last year, he emphasized the country had developed rapidly and that he had won praise from his counterparts for China’s fight against Covid.

 But an explosion of Covid infections, triggered by the abrupt easing of pandemic restrictions in early December, is clouding the outlook.
 The country is battling its biggest-ever Covid outbreak.